umd-lib/alephrx/vm/README.md

     # Edit using your favorite editor to replace __DB_NAME__, __DB_USER__, and
     # __DB_PASS__ with your chosen values...

 Initialize and provision the VM.
+The first time you do this, vagrant will need to download and install the CentOS 5.1 box.

 By default, the VM will get a private IP address of 192.168.33.10.
-If you want to change it, set the environment varaible `ALEPHRX_VM_IP` before calling `vagrant up` or `vagrant reload`.
+If you want to change it, set the environment variable `ALEPHRX_VM_IP` before calling `vagrant up` or `vagrant reload`.

     $ cd vm
     $ vagrant up